rosasalberto/mil/README.md

 # load the musk1 dataset
 (bags_train, y_train), (bags_test, y_test) = musk1.load()
 ```
 Also, the mnist_bags dataset has been created.
-The principal reason of creating this dataset is to have a good benchmark to evaluate the instances predictions.
-Or more specifically, if we can classify correctly a bag, can we detect which instance/s caused this classification?
+The main reason of creating this dataset is to have a good benchmark to evaluate the instances predictions.
+To be more specific, if we can classify correctly a bag, can we detect which instance/s caused this classification?
 In the mnist_bags dataset, there are 3 different types of problems with their own dataset.
 https://drive.google.com/drive/folders/1_F9qAIrOUQBPTBwSQrIrn0ZzBSkMBfrK?usp=sharing